JunityZhan/JunityZhan/README.md

   <strong><a href="https://huggingface.co/Junity">HuggingFace</a></strong>
 </p>

-<p align="center">❤ I'm currently an undergraduate at Case Western Reserve University</p>
+<p align="center">❤ I'm currently building a startup, and we are hiring, welcome to yomio.ai.</p>
-<p align="center">❤ I'm currently working in AutoGame on Large Language Model Agent Development.</p>

 ------